SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 Server running at http://<RC_HOST>:<RC_PORT>/
 ```

-**Note:** The executable is `nodejs` on Ubuntu due to a naming conflict with other packages.

 Again in your environment, the RC\_HOST and RC\_PORT will be the host/IP and port that your server is listening on.
+For example http://49.210.148.187
-For example http://192.168.1.110:10000/ or with a public DNS name http://myhost.mydomain.com:10000 (for example).
+:10000/ or with a public DNS name http://myhost.mydomain.com:10000 (for example).

+If running Solace PubSub+ Broker locally, a “localhost” or a local DHCP IP for host name won’t work, since the PubSub+ Broker is usually run on a different subnet.
+You have to use your computer’s actual (local) IP address.

-**Note:** Even though this tutorial is illustrating how to publish with direct messages, for REST delivery points, the messages are always consumed from a queue.
-The incoming messages are promoted into the Solace queue as non-persistent messages and delivered to the REST consumer as non-persistent messages.
+**Note:** Even though this tutorial is illustrating how to publish direct messages, for REST delivery points, the messages are always consumed from a queue.
+Direct messages get promoted in the queue, and are delivered to the REST consumer as Guaranteed messages.
 For more information on this see the [Features – Topic Matching and Message Delivery Modes](https://docs.solace.com/PubSub-Basics/Topic-Matching-and-Delivery-Modes.htm).

 ### Configuring a REST Delivery Point

-Next, you must configure a queue and REST delivery point on Solace messaging.
-This means configuring the following Solace messaging components.
+Next, you must configure a queue and a REST delivery point on Solace Message VPN.

 <table>
 <tr>